-Crime and punishment, Journalism and the press, Medieval London, Romans, Samuel Pepys, Livery companies, Accessible tours, Christopher Wren's London, City churches, General city tour, Financial Institutions, Women, Great Fire of London.
+Crime and punishment, Journalism and the press, Literary tours, Medieval London, Romans, Samuel Pepys, Livery companies, Accessible tours, Christopher Wren's London, City churches, General city tour, Financial Institutions, Great Fire of London.

 I have a particular interest in Roman and Medieval history, having studied the topics extensively for my degree in history and archaeology at York University.
 But I'm also fascinated by the development of London as a global trading and financial centre, with cutting edge buildings buildings to match.